MOJ vs Certified Translation Dubai | Which Do You Need

 - A notary public is involved

-Not sure?
-Ask the recipient one simple question: "Do you need an MOJ translator stamp or is a company stamp enough?"
-That question saves time and avoids rejection.
+Pro Tip: Not sure?
+Ask the recipient: do they need an MOJ translator stamp, or is a company stamp sufficient?
+That answer saves time and avoids rejection.

 The Price Difference